 Are you looking to learn new data or computational skills?
-We provide regular workshops, access to online learning resources, and guides to help you learn new skills and use our services effectively.
+We offer regular workshops, access to online learning resources, and guides to help you acquire new skills and utilize our services effectively.
 Enhance your abilities, expand your expertise, and discover how to optimize your research at one of our Research Computing and Data Services (RCDS) sessions.
-Select from various 60- and 90-minute workshops available online and in-person.

 Next Steps in Python